 Discover Paris in the footsteps of Victor Hugo

-Go for a walk in Paris in the footsteps of great French writer Victor Hugo and discover the many places that marked his life.
+Take a stroll around Paris in the footsteps of the great French writer Victor Hugo, and discover the many places that marked his life.

-We offer you to go on a walk on the traces of places that made the legend of famous French writer Victor Hugo!
-Born in Besançon, he spent most of his life living in the French capital city, staying in over 25 accommodations in Paris for 83 years of his life.
-Many emblematic locations of the City of Lights have marked the life of this remarkable French writer and poet, committed into many fights.
+We invite you to take a stroll in the footsteps of the places that made the legend of the famous French writer Victor Hugo !
+Born in Besançon, he spent most of his life in the capital, with nearly 25 Paris residences in his 83 years of life.
+Many of the City of Light's most emblematic landmarks also marked the life of this remarkable French poet and writer, who was involved in numerous battles.

-• 8 rue des Feuillantines, his childhood home
+• 8 rue des Feuillantines, where she grew up

 Paris littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor Hugo